praeclarumjj3/OLIE/README.md

 ## 5. Experiments

+- The input image is of the `BGR` format.

-The model was trained for `30 Epochs`.
+- The model was trained for `30 Epochs` with `lr=1e-3` and `L1 Loss`.
 All experiments were conducted on the `coco-val dataset`.
 You can see the loss plots in the `losses` folder.

 | Phase | Loss |
 |-------|------|